CameronNicolson/django-blog-improved/README.md

 This is typical practice, perhaps obvious to some, but I want to emphasis that -- anyone wanting to help will be treated with utmost respect.

-## Notes

-### Rigid Styles
-The style sheets & JavaScript elements are "hard-linked" to Spongy Frontend.

-In other words, if you wish for Twitter Bootstrap, you will need to apply extra work to incorporate that design.

-### Commenting system
-You cannot comment on posts.
-Why?
-Though, the code remains inside the program (you are free to enable) it is unreachable upon install.

-Think of the risks; the current comment system is simple and holds no protection, akin to paper armour.
-Spam and bots could exploit this situation.

-Web authors looking for comments and protection should look to "battle-tested" solutions and deploy them alongside the program.

 # License

 ![AGPLv3 Logo](https://www.gnu.org/graphics/agplv3-155x51.png "AGPLv3 Logo")